Expression templates: Example implementation of expression templates

-The sum of two Vecs is represented by a new type, VecSum, that is templated on the types of the left- and right-hand sides of the sum so that it can be applied to arbitrary pairs of Vec expressions.
+The sum of two Vec3s is represented by a new type, VecSum, that is templated on the types of the left- and right-hand sides of the sum so that it can be applied to arbitrary pairs of Vec3 expressions.
 An overloaded operator+ serves as syntactic sugar for the VecSum constructor.
-A subtlety intervenes in this case: in order to reference the original data when summing two VecExpressions, VecSum needs to store a const reference to each VecExpressionif it is a leafs, otherwise it is a temporary object that needs to be copied to be properly saved.
+A subtlety intervenes in this case: in order to reference the original data when summing two VecExpressions, VecSum needs to store a const reference to each VecExpression if it is a leaf, otherwise it is a temporary object that needs to be copied to be properly saved.